AndreDrDre/Xamarin.FuelSlip/README.md

 # Xamarin.FuelSlip

 Xamarin.FuelSlip is an application developed to help ease the task of recording fuel slips and claiming back from company expenses.
 The application can be used on a **personal, bunsiness or employee level**.
 The application currently uses an local sqlite database.
+The application will also require the user to sign for the fuel slip.

 ## Setup